Samsung Galaxy Grand 2 pops out as Note 3's baby brother

 Other key specs include dual-SIM, a 2600mAh battery, 8MP rear camera, 1.9MP front camera and Wi-Fi a/b/g/n.

-We are still waiting for pricing and an official release date, but it will make it to the UK and when it lands you'll be able to get your hands on a black, white or maybe even a pick version.
+We are still waiting for pricing, availability and an official Galaxy Grand 2 release date, but when it lands you'll be able to get your hands on a black, white or maybe even a pick version.
 Which one would you go for?